12:01 (1993 film)

 12:01 is a 1993 American science fiction television film directed by Jack Sholder and starring Jonathan Silverman, Helen Slater, Jeremy Piven, and Martin Landau.
 It originally aired on the Fox Network in the United States on July 5, 1993.

-It is an adaptation of Richard Lupoff's short story "12:01 PM," published in the December 1973 issue of The Magazine of Fantasy & Science Fiction.
+It is an adaptation of Richard Lupoff's short story "12:01 P.M.," published in the December 1973 issue of The Magazine of Fantasy & Science Fiction.
 The story had previously been adapted into the 1990 short film 12:01 PM starring Kurtwood Smith.

 Plot

 Barry Thomas is bored with his job and moons over high-profile scientist Lisa Fredericks, who is working on a particle accelerator that accelerates faster than the speed of light, but is about to be shut down because of potential risks.

 On the way home, Barry sees Lisa fatally shot and takes it very hard.
 While at home at midnight, he receives a strong electrical shock.
 The next morning the events of the previous day are repeating themselves and Barry is the only one who realizes that the world is stuck in a time loop.
 During several repetitions, Barry figures out how to save Lisa and get closer to her.
 His actions also get him fired and arrested for knowing too much about events.
-Barry and Lisa eventually learn that her boss, Dr. Thadius Moxley, has been conducting illegal and unethical experiments with the faster-than-light particle accelerator in the hopes of harvesting its extreme cheap energy with the intention of earning a lot of money with it.
-These experiments caused the time loop.
-In fact, it was Lisa's partial knowledge of Dr. Moxley's illegal activities that resulted in her murder by his henchmen.
-After getting involved with an undercover government agent, they must stop her boss from starting his experiment at the end of a loop or the world will be trapped forever repeating the same day.
+Barry and Lisa eventually learn that her boss, Dr. Thadius Moxley, caused the time loop by conducting illegal and unethical experiments with the particle accelerator in the hopes of profiting from its extreme cheap energy.
+Moxley sent his henchmen to murder Lisa because she already knew too much about his activities.
+After getting involved with an undercover government agent, they must stop Moxley from starting his experiment at the end of a loop or the world will be trapped forever repeating the same day.

 Expanding on the original's premise of a one-hour time loop, this version saw the main character reliving the same 24-hour period, which would restart at one minute past midnight (rather than midday as in the other versions).
-It also contains a happy ending, as the protagonist ultimately finds a way to correct the time loop over the course of the film’s 92-minute running time.
+It also contains a happy ending, as the protagonist ultimately finds a way to correct the time loop, and find love, over the course of the film’s 92-minute running time.